-Barcelona attacks: Spanish royals join memorial for victims

-Barcelona (CNN)Spain united in grief Sunday as hundreds gathered at the famous Sagrada Familia in Barcelona to mourn those who lost their lives in last week's terror attack.

-King Felipe and Queen Letizia joined hundreds of others to pray for the 14 people killed in Barcelona and Cambrils.
+Police unsure whether Barcelona suspect crossed French border

+Barcelona (CNN)Police in Spain say they don't know the whereabouts of the suspected driver in the van attack in Barcelona that killed 13 people.

+Catalonia Police Chief Josep Luis Trapero told reporters Sunday that while the country's border with France had been reinforced, the suspect remained at large and could have eluded authorities.

-The memorial service comes three days after a a van plowed into pedestrians on Las Ramblas in the heart of Barcelona, killing 13 and injuring 120.
+Speaking three days after a van plowed into pedestrians on Las Ramblas in the heart of Barcelona, killing 13 and injuring 120, Trapero said the search for Younes Abouyaaqoub was ongoing.

+"If we knew that he was in Spain and where, we would go after him," Trapero said.
+"We don't know where he is."

+On Sunday, Spanish authorities announced that a 7-year-old Australian-British boy was also killed.
+Julian Cadman was walking with his mother on Las Ramblas in Barcelona when the attacker's van veered into the crowd.
+His mother was injured and Julian had been reported missing until Sunday.

-Early Friday, a group of five attackers wearing fake suicide belts drove into pedestrians in Cambrils, killing one and injuring six
+The attack in Cambrils took place on Friday morning, when five attackers wearing fake suicide belts drove into pedestrians -- killing one and injuring six.

 Police shot all five assailants dead but said late Friday it was "increasingly unlikely" that the Barcelona driver was among them, Reuters reported.